nlf/node-github-hook/README.md

 node-github-hook
 ================

-This is a very simple, easy to use evented web hook API for github.
+This is a very simple, easy to use evented web hook API for github or gitlab.
 A command-line executable is also available.

 To Install:
 -----------